QVQZZZ/HeFlwr/docs/en/installation.md

 ```

 ### Installing Flower and PyTorch
-For the full functionality of HeFlwr, it is essential to have Flower and PyTorch installed.
-Follow these steps to install both:
+For the full functionality of HeFlwr, it is essential to have Flower, PyTorch and Psutil installed.
+Follow these steps to install:

 1. Install Flower using pip:
     ``` shell